 In the new block, paste the YouTube video URL.
 After pasting the URL, the WordPress editor detects that it is a YouTube video and will display the video immediately.

-Using the URL of the YouTube video is the fastest and easiest way to embed a YouTube video into your blog post.
+Using the YouTube video URL is the fastest and easiest way to embed a YouTube video into your blog post.

 Once you have selected a video you want to use on YouTube, click on the ‘Share’ link under the video.

-After you click on ‘Share, this popup appears, click on ‘Embed’.
+After clicking on ‘Share’, this popup appears.
+Select ‘Embed’.

-The next window has the HTML code you need to embed YouTube videos on your WordPress blog.
+The popup has the HTML code you need to embed YouTube videos on your WordPress blog.

-To get the HTML code, click on ‘Copy’ on the bottom right.
+To get the HTML code, click on ‘Copy’.

-Once you click on the ‘+’ you will get this popup.
+Once you click on the ‘+’ icon, you get this popup.